Asing1001/slides/md/vim.md

 ### Insert mode

 - i
-  - insert before the char
+  - insert before the cursor
 - I
   - insert before the start of line
 - a
-  - append after the char
+  - append after the cursor
 - A
   - append at the end of line